 All eyes are on Wisconsin this week where union members have taken to the streets by the tens of thousands to protest the Republican governor’s plan to strip them of their collective bargaining rights.

-Faced with a $137 million shortfall this year and a $3.6 billion deficit for the upcoming two fiscal years, Governor Scott Walker’s budget would force public workers to contribute a greater part of their income to pension and health care savings—changes that, according to the governor, would put them more in line with the private sector.
-That measure is expected to save the state some $300 million over the next two years.
+Faced with a $137 million shortfall this year and a $3.6 billion deficit for the upcoming two fiscal years, Governor Scott Walker wants to force public workers to contribute a greater part of their income to pension and health-care savings — changes that, according to the governor, would put them more in line with the private sector.
+The measure is expected to save the state some $300 million over the next two years.

 What has drawn fierce criticism from unions is Walker’s proposal to forbid them from bargaining collectively except for pay increases that match inflation.
 Public sector workers could still organize but unions would be prohibited from requiring workers to pay dues.